 When, in accordance with the direction of the Governor, the nomination of persons for appointment as members of the board of management of a public hospital is to be made by the board of management of a public hospital, the following provisions shall apply, namely —

-(a) Upon receipt of a notice from the Under Secretary 2 of the Department of Public Health 3 that a vacancy has occurred or is about to occur in the office of a member of the board of management of the public hospital, the chairman, at the next ordinary meeting of the board, or at a meeting of the board expressly called for the purpose, shall submit such notice to the board and request the board to make the necessary nomination.
+(a) Upon receipt of a notice from the CEO that a vacancy has occurred or is about to occur in the office of a member of the board of management of the public hospital, the chairman, at the next ordinary meeting of the board, or at a meeting of the board expressly called for the purpose, shall submit such notice to the board and request the board to make the necessary nomination.

 (b) Such nomination shall be made in accordance with such method as the board may from time to time by its own resolution determine.

-(c) When the board has made the required nomination of persons for appointment as aforesaid, the chairman of the board shall, by writing under his hand, certify that fact together with the names, addresses, and occupations of the persons so nominated to the Under Secretary 2 of the Department of Public Health 3, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment as members of the said board of management.
+(c) When the board has made the required nomination of persons for appointment as aforesaid, the chairman of the board shall, by writing under his hand, certify that fact together with the names, addresses, and occupations of the persons so nominated to the CEO, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment as members of the said board of management.

-(d) On receipt of the certificate mentioned in paragraph (c) the Under Secretary 2 of the Department of Public Health 3 shall transmit the same to the Minister, for submission by him to the Governor in Council.
+(d) On receipt of the certificate mentioned in paragraph (c) the CEO shall transmit the same to the Minister, for submission by him to the Governor in Council.

-[Regulation 7 amended in Gazette 23 January 1987 p.185.]
+[Regulation 7 amended in Gazette 23 Jan 1987 p.185; 15 Dec 2006 p.
+5624.]

 8. Procedure when nominations by persons at AGM